sheaDurgin/Database-Systems/Assignment_1/README.md

 ## Installation

-To run this code, you will need to download arxiv papers as html from [ar5ive](https://ar5iv.labs.arxiv.org)
+To run this code, you will need to download arxiv papers as html from [ar5ive](https://ar5iv.labs.arxiv.org).

-You can either clone the entire repository or this folder specifically, you can do so by following these steps
+You can either clone the entire repository or this folder specifically, you can do so by following these steps:

     Move to the directory you want to clone to git init <repository>